On the Kodaira dimension of maximal orders: Discrete valuation rings, maximal orders and ramifcation

 \begin{defn} We say that a $\KK$-central simple algebra $\Sigma$ has an \emph{unramified splitting field} if there exists an \'etale extension $R\rightarrow S$ of complete discrete valuation rings so that if $\FF$ denotes the function field of $S$, then the $\FF$-central simple algebra $\FF \otimes_\KK \Sigma $ splits. \end{defn}

-The $\KK$-central simple algebra $\Sigma$ is Morita equivalent to some unique (up to isomorphism) $\KK$-central division ring $\mathfrak{D}$ and the index of $\Sigma$ is defined to be the degree of $\mathfrak{D}$, that is the positive integer with the property that its square equals $[\mathfrak{D} : \KK]$.
+The $\KK$-central simple algebra $\Sigma$ is Morita equivalent to some $\KK$-central division ring $\mathfrak{D}$ and the \emph{index} of $\Sigma$ is defined to be the positive integer with the property that its square equals $[\mathfrak{D} : \KK]$.
+We now discuss existence of unramified splitting fields.